 Another primary concern is the after-repair value (ARV).
-Many appraisers are going to look at a flood-damaged property differently than a property that just needs an update or upgrade because of age or decline.
-When you need to borrow money to make a renovation, the amount of money you will be able to borrow is based on the AVR.
-Most hard-money lenders will let you borrow a certain percentage of the AVR, usually 70 percent or more, but a low AVR will limit the amount you can get.
+Many appraisers are going to look at a flood-damaged property differently than a property that just needs an update or upgrades because of age or decline.
+When you need to borrow money to make a renovation, the amount of money you will be able to borrow is based on the ARV.
+Most hard money lenders will let you borrow a certain percentage of the ARV, usually 70 percent or more, but a low ARV will limit the amount you can get.

 Concerns with Flood-Damaged Harvey Homes

 Flood insurance is likely mandatory and very expensive in the flood area.
 Even a buyer who is enamored with the renovated home might balk at the prospect of paying a costly flood insurance policy and decide to move on to another property.

 Mold and fungus in flood-damaged homes can cause respiratory problems for residents and damage to a structure, if not dealt with promptly and efficiently.
 Before investing in any home in the flood-damaged area, be sure to get an air quality test, even if there is no visible mildew.
 It is advisable to use a hand-held device to check moisture levels as well.
 Mold can hide in walls, carpets, basements, and insulation.
 Even if you plan on tearing it all out, it can be costly to remediate, and you will need to check with the local building authorities to determine what testing and remediation are necessary.

 Once again, the damage may not be apparent.
 There is no way of knowing how long the circuit panels, outlets and wiring were under water, necessitating replacement.
 The insulation could be degraded, plus corrosion and mold is likely present.
 You will, again, need to check with building authorities to find out if any new requirements for these flooded areas exists.

 #4 – Air Conditioning(A/C) Compressor or Heat Pump